 While we physicians are more conscious of health implications most individuals see overweight and obesity as a aesthetic problem.
 As a result most advice on weight loss to African and Latino women usually falls on deaf ears.
 I have patients whose biggest concern when discussing weight loss is that they would lose some hip and booty fat, which they consider as highly favorable attractive assets.
 This brings up the question, “how much weight gain is okay for aesthetic reasons?”; especially for our women of color who want to still want to maintain some aesthetic assets.
 There is no easy answer to this question since the health consequences of being overweight go beyond heart disease.
 As things stand today women especially women of color are going to continue to say “If I lose weight people are going to think I am sick and only make some half-hearted attempts at addressing excess weight”

 Clearly as it pertains to our animal neighbors a life closer to nature with less processed foods would be highly beneficial to our health.
 Unfortunately we are becoming more and more dependent on our electronic devices and spending less time engaging in good interpersonal physical activities.
-Natural weight gain in pregnancy is becoming a problem for the post partum mother because less and less women exclusively breastfeed.
+Natural weight gain in pregnancy is becoming a problem for most mothers because less and less women exclusively breastfeed.
 The biggest problem on this issue is that low income working women are less likely to breastfeed compared to their more affluent women.
-Thus these stores that the body natural accumulates to help nourish a woman offspring just adds onto her overall weight burden.
+Thus these stores that the body naturally accumulates to help nourish a woman’s offspring just adds onto her overall weight burden.

 At this point though to move this relentless onslaught of weight gain backwards we must take some simple steps.